Length: 326 pages

 About Douglas Preston

 Douglas Preston is an American author, best known for his Agent Pendergast novels, co-written with Lincoln Child.
-He is the author of several nonfiction books, including The Monster of Florence and The Lost City of the Monkey God.
+He is the author of several nonfiction books, including The Monster of Florence, The Lost Tomb, and The Lost City of the Monkey God.
 Visit the author’s website →